-Talitha Arts was founded by actor and activist Amanda Root.
-It began as a small volunteer organisation, primarily facilitating arts workshops to International Justice Mission in India and working with professionals in aftercare homes for girls rescued from sex trafficking and violent abuse.
+Talitha Arts was founded by actor, Amanda Root.
+It began as a small volunteer organisation, primarily offering mental health support by facilitating arts workshops for International Justice Mission in India and working with professionals in aftercare homes for girls rescued from trafficking and violent abuse.

-Over the years our work has grown to working directly with those who have experienced trauma, abuse, violence, homelessness; ex-offenders, refugees, children, and those who are living with dementia.
-We also regularly facilitate church workshops.
+Over the years, our work has expanded to respond to the needs of U.K. organisations working directly with those who have experienced trauma, abuse, violence, homelessness; ex-offenders, refugees, children, and those who are living with dementia.